aerohub/hugo-orbit-theme/README.md

 ### Configuring

-Open your just-copied `config.toml` and fill it with your data.
-All the page content may be configured throw one file.
+Open your just-copied `data/cv.toml` and fill it with your data.
+All the page content may be configured threw one file.

 ### Test your site